Updated March 31, 2026

 - Workers' compensation is required in North Carolina for businesses with 3 or more employees, with exemptions for sole proprietors, partners, LLC members, and farm laborers.

-- North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, so contractors should be ready to provide a current certificate of insurance.
+- Most commercial leases in North Carolina require proof of general liability coverage, so contractors should be ready to provide a current certificate of insurance.

 - The North Carolina Department of Insurance regulates coverage placement and is the main state resource for insurance questions and compliance checks.